 This exam offers you the opportunity to receive credit for Traditional Harmony (CM-211 and CM-212), provided that you demonstrate strong comprehension of the subject matter.
 Before taking the Traditional Harmony and Counterpoint exam, you need to pick up an outline of test materials from the Professional Writing Center.

 If you successfully test out of Traditional Harmony and Counterpoint and you are registered for either CM-211 or CP-211, then you will need to drop the course from your schedule by the add/drop deadline.
-Most students complete this CBX in their second or later semester on campus.
+Most students complete this credit by exam in their second semester on campus or later.

 For answers to questions about the Traditional Harmony and Counterpoint exam, contact the Composition Department (login required).